 The Board and the Department have also produced and will continue to work on producing shorter brochures based on specific topics included in the larger manual.

 These will also be available in French and work will be ongoing to make them available in selected aboriginal languages.

-The Law Line was discontinued as it was proving impossible to find lawyers to staff the line and provide the information required.
-People requiring legal information are being referred to regional court workers who are able to either provide the information required or make the appropriate referrals.
+As the Law Line is no longer operating, people requiring legal information are being referred to regional court workers who are able to either provide the information required or make the appropriate referrals.